 The Library's document delivery service allows faculty members to have books, articles, conference papers, and reports delivered directly to mailboxes in the Communication Center.
-Requests may be submitted in person at the Circulation Desk, through faculty liaisons, or online.
+UT Law faculty can submit requests in person at the Circulation Desk, via email to email@example.com, through faculty liaisons, or by using the online faculty document delivery form.
 A list of frequently asked questions regarding the document delivery service is available.

 Library staff members will also return books borrowed by faculty members from other UT Libraries.
 However, the books may not be returned on the same day.
 To avoid overdue fines, please send books from other UT Libraries to the Law Library at least 3 business days before the due date.
-For more information about the document delivery program contact Jane O'Connell (email@example.com, (512) 471-8761).
+For more information about the document delivery program contact Joe Noel at firstname.lastname@example.org, 512-232-3801.

 Materials not available on the UT Austin campus may be obtained for law students through interlibrary loan.
 Outside libraries may furnish copies of articles upon request or may agree to loan entire books or other resources.
 There is occasionally a charge associated with obtaining materials through interlibrary loan.